 Once I got an idea, I put them down on writing.
 As a writer, I should not rely on memory because there are times memories fail.
 A writer is a journalist and therefore should have a handy notebook and pen to jot down these ideas that burst abruptly.

 Now, it is your turn.
 Go get yourself a notebook for the sole purpose of jotting down ideas.
 The size and thickness should suit your need and desire.
-I suggest that you put tabs to separate different sources.
+I suggest that you put tabs to separate different sources or categories.
 Make it a habit to write it down and don’t let it escape your memory.
 Happy idea hunting!